luispedro/luispedro_org/content/simplecms/index.rst

 Other News
 ==========

-**September 2011** My PhD dissertation defense is scheduled for September 28.
+**September 2011** I graduated from Carnegie Mellon University with a PhD in computational biology!

 **September 2011** I was chosen as a `2012 Siebel Scholar
 <http://www.siebelscholars.com/>`__